 The center of Dandelion is a very large area all fenced against deer with high plastic mesh, which has already outlived its expected age and is starting to struggle.
 Why not make art fencing!
-The fence is about 1,500 linear feet….a LOT to do in art, but that may happen some day….Meanwhile its a great place to put all kinds of scrap metal made into compositions of lessor or greater quality while improving the fence and training any new welder want-to-be.
+The fence is about 1,500 linear feet….a LOT to do in art, but that may happen some day….Meanwhile its a great place to put all kinds of scrap metal made into compositions of mostly lessor quality while improving the fence and training any new welder want-to-be.

 Today’s work was inspired by yesterday’s reorganizing a pile of the metal junk.
 Its named “Take Out the Trash!”….That’s what this section of fence will be made of…the least desirable metal scrap….a fun challenge to make it artistically interesting while deer proof.

-At the bottom of this page you will see Larry’s grand goat barn (nearing completion),…a real BEAUTY….and you will thus also see the positive metal parts he made while giving Dandelion his left overs.
+Here is Larry’s grand goat barn, a real BEAUTY.
+You will thus also see the positive metal parts he made while giving Dandelion his left overs.
 He goes to much special effort to make his left overs well arranged and especially useful and even beautiful in themselves so that we can make something beautiful from his scrap for Dandelion.

 The white lacy arch with Larry, his wife, Lonnie, and their dogs beside it, was made for the center of Dandelion almost entirely of Larry’s left over negative metal cutouts.
 This is quite a special way our neighbor is helping in the creation of Dandelion!

 On Larry’s property there is an old orchard that the previous owners fenced with hundreds of old box springs and bed frames.
-There was something very so cool about that junk fence that it inspired us to use junk also as art for our fence.
+There was something very cool about that junk fence.
+It was the inspiration for using junk as art for our fence.
 We even found an unwanted box spring bed frame for one of our fence panels!
-The inspiration for our junk fence was one more unique gift from our wonderful neighbors, the Sloans.
+This junk fence inspiration was another unique gift from our wonderful neighbors, the Sloans.